tomjoro/puma_jungle_rbenv_cap3/README.md

 require 'capistrano/puma'
 ```

-Add a puma.rb in app/config that has daemonize=true (because it seems to be false by default now)
+Add the puma.rb in app/config so that daemonize=true (because it seems to be false by default now)

 Deploy the project

 * cap staging deploy

 I generated the nginx site, so it is at app/config/nginx.conf, but symlinked my nginx sites-enabled into the config in my project instead of copying it to sites-enabled
+* Replacing the 'server' with your real app name *

   * sudo ln -nfs /home/deploy/apps/server/current/config/nginx.conf /etc/nginx/sites-enabled/server